What is the Sport Premium?

 All of these clubs are extremely popular and we have a waiting list for those wanting to attend the football club.

 In addition to this, the coach runs and coordinates lunch time activities for all of KS2, together with the involvement of a team of enthusiastic lunch time organisers.

 Lunch times are extremely well organised with a variety of activities and sports available to interest the vast majority of our children.

-A newly appointed ‘City in the Community’ coach will also run activities for the KS1 children on Tuesday lunchtimes and an after school club (initially for Upper KS2).
+A ‘City in the Community’ coach will also run activities for the KS1 children on Tuesday lunchtimes and an after school club for KS2.

-We continue to subscribe to the ‘Active Schools Programme’ where a range of sports or activities are offered to the children in KS2.
-The Taekwondo and Tennis clubs proved to be very popular with our children.
+This year, we have introduced new after school clubs for the children to take part in.
+The Skateboarding club and Dodgeball clubs proved to be very popular with our children.
 We have also recently introduced Bollywood Dance which is a great success, attracting many children who have not taken part in clubs previously.

-In addition to this we are very lucky at St Luke’s to have a team of enthusiastic and committed staff who give up their own time to run a number of clubs including Wakey Shakey, Funky Fitness, Football and the Daily Mile.
+In addition to this we are very lucky at St Luke’s to have a team of enthusiastic and committed staff who give up their own time to run a number of clubs including Wakey Shakey, Funky Fitness, Football, Tag Rugby etc..